lematty/pi-life/README.md

 <br>

-## Documentation... a developer's savior & nightmare at the same time.
+## Documentation... a developer's savior & nightmare.
 <br>

 ### Raspberry Pis are awesome.
 The possibilities are endless.